Regional Collaboration: ‘Joint thinking, joint working’

 Some regional initiatives are being progressed as two and three force collaborative projects so as to accelerate progress and prepare the way for future four-force working.
 Humberside Police and South Yorkshire Police are working together on two major restructuring initiatives; Human Resources and Information and Computer Technology (ICT), whereas West Yorkshire Police and North Yorkshire Police are considering a two-force solution to Specialist Operations Training.
 South Yorkshire Police and West Yorkshire Police are also scoping out the potential savings to be made from a further two-force capability tackling serious and organised crime.

 The remaining projects, pending approval for implementation such as Criminal Justice Administration, Fleet, Specialist Operations Units (mounted, dogs, firearms and underwater search), and Media and Marketing are all being progressed as four-force options, with a view to reducing costs, increasing resilience across the region and providing a continual improvement in specialisation.
-All projects currently being implemented or pending implementation are monitored by the four Police Authorities and Chief Constables via the overarching Regional Milestone Plan.
+All projects currently being implemented or pending implementation are monitored by the Police and Crime Commisioner and Chief Constables via the overarching Regional Milestone Plan.